 The Monograph Studio so far will have interested, inspired, bored, and burned you.
 You will be ready for a seemingly empty page.
 You will be ready for a trip to a pre-and-post-architectural landscape; you will be ready to empty yourself of thought and suffering; you will be ready for a place of cyclic accumulation and erasure; you will be ready for a critique of scholastic and urban density; you will be ready for a trip to the desert.
-We will be traveling to South Africa, Johannesburg and the desert.
+We will be traveling to Australia - to the landscapes of the Northern Territory.